The Supercomputing Challenge

 over the course of a school year.
 STI prepares you to be a teacher-sponsor.

-We invite you to join us at NM Tech in Socorro the week of July 14th-19th.
+We invite you to join us at NM Tech in Socorro the weeks of July 13th-25th.

 You will receive a stipend plus room and board.
 You will become part of an